lo6ic/cs-blog/posts/build-a-simple-blog-with-angular-and-scully.md

 `ng build`

+#### NOTES

-Note: to view the markdown files as posts, you will need to run the npx scully command to build it, then run the scully server to view it.
+To view the markdown files as posts, you will need to run the npx scully command to build it, then run the scully server to view it.

 If you make a change to the Angular app, you will need to rebuild that via "ng build".